Estikno/PaintballOnline/README.md

 git clone https://github.com/Estikno/PaintballOnline.git
 cd PaintballOnline
 ```
-2. Open the project in Unity Hub.
+2. Open the 2 projects in Unity Hub.

 <!-- Run Locally -->
 :running: Run Locally

 Open the projects in Unity Editor via Unity Hub.
 Press the 'Play' button in the Unity Editor to start the game.
+One editor will be the server and the other one the client, this difference is specified in the names of the projects.
 <!-- Deployment -->
 :triangular_flag_on_post: Deployment
 To build the project for deployment: